Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Granada is steeped in history and as Spain is one of the most Catholic countries in the world, religion is an important part of Granada's culture.

-If you are a fan of religious tourism, you should not miss a visit to the Encarnación Cathedral and the Royal Chapel.
-The month of January is ideal for these visits because you avoid the huge crowds of tourists in other months and you can appreciate the religious art in all its splendour in good time and without having to wait to get in.
+If you are a fan of religious tourism, you should book a guided tour of Granada Cathedral and the Royal Chapel.
+The month of January is ideal for these visits because there will not be the huge crowds of tourists that there are in other months and you can appreciate the religious art in all its splendour in good time and without having to wait to get in.

 January is the best month to enjoy Granada